hmaldonadovilla/community-kitchen/SetupInstructions.md

     - **List**: Home + Create (Create opens a new record and sends you to the Form).
     - **Summary**: Home + Create (Create opens a menu: New record / Copy current record).
     - **Form**: Home + Create (menu: New / Copy) + Summary + Submit.

+- **Optional: disable Summary view**:
+  - In the dashboard “Follow-up Config (JSON)” column, set `"summaryViewEnabled": false`.
+  - Behavior when disabled:
+    - Clicking a record in the list always opens the **Form** view (Closed records are read-only).
+    - The Summary action in the bottom bar is hidden; if report buttons are configured for the form summary menu, a **Reports** menu is shown instead.

+- **Optional: disable “Copy current record”**:
+  - In the dashboard “Follow-up Config (JSON)” column, set `"copyCurrentRecordEnabled": false`.
+  - Behavior when disabled:
+    - The Create button always starts a **New record** (no copy option).

 ## 7. Generate All Forms